HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 On screen 1, there's the subject and message type areas.
 The subject area will be the name of your Broadcast.
 Once you've added a subject, the icon next to the text field will turn green.

 In the dropdown, "General" messages are for reminders or newsletters, whereas "School Hours Emergency" or "Non-School Hours Emergency" are for emergencies only.
+[Find out more about crafting an emergency message](/school-messenger-help/2014/02/17/important-message-stationary.html).

 ![new broadcast](/school-messenger-help/images/subject-message-type.png)

+<a id="recipients"></a>

 ## Recipients